Vernon Oxford: Recording career

-Mostly as an independent artist, Oxford has continued to record new material.
+Mostly as an independent artist, Oxford continued to record new material.
 Oxford's classic recordings have been reissued by numerous labels, including a comprehensive box set from Bear Family Records, and some compilations from Westside UK and the Morello label, which is a division of UK-based Cherry Red Records.

 Acting career

-As an actor, Oxford has appeared in several films including The Thing Called Love starring River Phoenix, and Coal Miner's Daughter, a 1980 film about American singer Loretta Lynn, who was portrayed by actress Sissy Spacek.
+As an actor, Oxford appeared in several films including The Thing Called Love starring River Phoenix, and Coal Miner's Daughter, a 1980 film about American singer Loretta Lynn, who was portrayed by actress Sissy Spacek.